Umizaru: Umizaru Evolution (2005)

-A story of friendship, love and the brutal training of 14 Japan Coast Guard officers becoming rescuer divers.
-The rescuer divers, on the front line in rescue activities in heavy seas and always one step away from death, are a group of specialists in a profession that only 1% of all Coast Guard officers qualify for.
-In order to receive that qualification they have to undergo 50 days of grueling training in rescue activities.
-The young Coast Guard officers, including Daisuke Senzaki, take on the challenge of that hellish training.
+The story is about the friendship, love, and training of 14 Japan Coast Guard officers becoming rescue divers.
+Rescue divers are on the front line in rescue activities in heavy seas.
+It is a profession that 1% of all Coast Guard officers qualify for.
+To receive that qualification, they undergo 50 days of training in rescue activities.
+The young Coast Guard officers, including Daisuke Senzaki, take on this training.
 The story concentrates on the lives of the divers after having passed their examination.